whooie/zx-calc/README.md

 # zx-calc

-*WARNING: This project is in a very early state!*
+*WARNING: This project is in a very early state!
+Main tools are usable (see the list of features below), but may be buggy and/or error-prone.*

 Contains tools for working in the ZX-calculus, a diagrammatic language for reasoning about linear maps between two-level quantum states.